kvmanohar22/hawk/README.md

   - Change the exposure in the above launch file
   - **WARNING**: Pass in the right calibration file (`calibration:=/path/to/calibration`)
   - **WARNING**: Set the proper device.
 Defaults to `camera_1` (`device:=<serial number>`)

-<a name="faq"></a>
-## FAQ
-1. **Unable to update to the new firmware**
-   Disconnect all the RC pheripherals from pixhawk
-2. **Issues related to Eigen alignment**
-   Read the following article and fix accordingly: [link](https://eigen.tuxfamily.org/dox/group__TopicStlContainers.html)

-<a name="dig"></a>
-## What could have gone wrong
-This is a list of things that we are optimistic about and stopped working on this and moved forward.
-If at any point in the future some part of the pipeline does not run as expected, dig on these first;

-- **[2020/03/21]** Camera internal calibration (As the legend says, the frame should be moved and not the camera!)
-- **[2020/03/22]** Camera-IMU calibration
-  - We are stopping with IMU noise parameters analysis (white noise and bias) along with camera-imu external calibration here.
-  - Validation of imu noise is not done.
-The results from matlab have been used.
-  - ~~Further the noise parameters are not multiplied by any factor such as 10 or 100.
-Although this was advised to be done.~~ Good results were obtained.
-Checkout `calibration/imu` directory.
-  - There is an offset in time synchronization and this seems quite unlikely given we are doing hardware triggering.
-What could have gone wrong here?
-  - Looks like the above could be caused by setting `hdr=true`.
-Validate this.
-  - Use timeoffset-padding in calibrating camera-imu?
-- In continuous triggering, `rate.sleep()` looses some frames regularly.
-What is the correct way to implement this?